sajjjadayobi/PersianQA/README.md

 | :------------------------: | :--------------: | :----------------: | :------------------: | :-------------------: | :----------------: |
 |           Train            |       9,000      |        2,700       |         8.39         |         224.58        |        9.61        |
 |           Test             |        938       |         280        |         8.02         |         220.18        |        5.99        |
+- the lengths are on toekn level

 ## Models

-Currently, two models on [HuggingFace🤗](https://huggingface.co/SajjadAyoubi/) are using the dataset.
+Currently, two models (baseline) on [HuggingFace🤗](https://huggingface.co/SajjadAyoubi/) model hub are using the dataset.
+- list of models

 |           Name             | Params | Training |
 | :------------------------: | :------: | :---------: |
 | [xlm-roberta-large-fa-qa](https://huggingface.co/SajjadAyoubi/xlm-roberta-large-fa-qa) |  558M  |   fine-tuned on SQuAD v2 + PersianQA   |
 | [bert-base-fa-qa](https://huggingface.co/SajjadAyoubi/bert-base-fa-qa)    |  162M  |  fine-tuned on PersianQA    |

+- You can also try our existing models.
+Visit [this]() page to see an example.

-If you trained any model on the dataset, we'd be more than glad to hear the details.
-Please, make a pull request for that regards.
+**If you trained any model on the dataset, we'd be more than glad to hear the details.
+Please, make a pull request for that regards.**

 ### How to use